frctl/fractalite/packages/adapter-nunjucks/README.md

-## @frctl/adapter-nunjucks
+## @frctl/fracatlite-adapter-nunjucks

-A Nunjucks template engine adapter for Fractal.
+A Nunjucks template engine adapter for the Fractalite prototype.